im-ishaanm/capstone-software/README.md

 - Once scanned, the LIS attempts to process the barcode.
 - On complete, the process loops.

+> Note: Before executing, please ensure that the folder *yolov5* is present in the demo folder.
+This folder can be transferred from the *image_processing* folder.

 To execute the demonstration, run _testlive.py_

 # Modules